-Driver health has become one of the trucking industry’s top ten issues, according to the American Transportation Institute (ATRI), and some 20 percent of drivers who quit this kind of job cite health problems as a factor.
+In recent years, driver health has become one of the trucking industry’s top ten issues, and some 20 percent of drivers who quit this kind of job cite health problems as a factor.1

 With the industry facing a shortage of some 60,000 drivers this year alone, 56 percent of employers and 70 percent of drivers believe healthier eating and access to exercise would help offset the health problems experienced as a function of this sedentary occupation.
 It could ultimately make the industry a more attractive employment option.

 The health conditions within the trucking industry’s workforce aren’t unique.
 But the propensity for them is much higher than for other sectors, especially among long-distance drivers (though short-haulers aren’t exempt).
 Among the most common issues:

 - Stress and associated mental health problems are common – an issue compounded by lack of sleep and extended isolation, which create an environment ripe for depression.

 - Traveling too long without taking bathroom breaks can strain the bladder and kidneys, and in extreme cases, combined with long-term exposure to diesel fumes, can also lead to kidney cancer.

 - Musculoskeletal issues often arise from loading and unloading and prolonged sitting while on the road.

 - Opioids are the drug of choice for chronic musculoskeletal pain, and can lead to addiction.